tolauwae/phd-thesis/src/oop/oop.typ

 #heading(numbering: none, level: 4, "Remote Debugging Embedded Systems")

-Remote debugging is widely used in embedded systems~\cite{potsch17,skvar-c24,soderby24} and typically follows one of two approaches: stub or on-chip debugging~\cite{li09}.
+Remote debugging is widely used in embedded systems @potsch17:advanced @skvar-c24:in-field-debugging @soderby24:debugging and typically follows one of two approaches: stub or on-chip debugging @li09:research.
-A stub is a lightweight software module running on the microcontroller that instruments the program, whereas on-chip debugging employs dedicated hardware—such as JTAG-based debuggers~\cite{shortm}—to facilitate the process.
+A stub is a lightweight software module running on the microcontroller that instruments the program, whereas on-chip debugging employs dedicated hardware—such as JTAG-based debuggers @ieee-standard—to facilitate the process.
-These hardware debuggers can integrate with various software tools \cite{soderby24}, including the popular OpenOCD debugger~\cite{hogl06}.
+These hardware debuggers can integrate with various software tools @soderby24:debugging, including the popular OpenOCD debugger~@hogl06:open.
 Using hardware debuggers is not easy, and is mostly used to debug programs written in low-level programming languages such as C and C++.
-Additionally, there are several security concerns with JTAG interfaces~\cite{lee16, vishwakarma18} by allowing attackers to reverse engineering the microcontroller's software, or % todo ...
+Additionally, there are several security concerns with JTAG interfaces @lee16:brief-review @vishwakarma18:exploiting by allowing attackers to reverse engineering the microcontroller's software, or // todo ...

 To provide a more modern programming experience, several virtual machines (VMs) tailored for microcontrollers have been developed to abstract away the complexities of low-level programming, and provide stubs for remote debugging capabilities---to replace the hardware debuggers.
-Notable examples include Espruino for JavaScript~\cite{williams14}, MicroPython for Python~\cite{george21}, and WARDuino and Wasm3 for languages compiled to WebAssembly~\cite{massey21, lauwaerts24a}.
+Notable examples include Espruino for JavaScript @williams14:espruino, MicroPython for Python @george21:micropython, and WARDuino and Wasm3 for languages compiled to WebAssembly @massey21:wasm3 @lauwaerts24:warduino.
 The debugging support varies widely between these VMs.
-For example, Espruino~\cite{williams14} enables remote debugging of JavaScript programs and allows developers to modify source code to log runtime information (e.g., stack traces), which is either forwarded to a debugger client or stored on the microcontroller if the client is disconnected.
+For example, Espruino~@williams14:espruino enables remote debugging of JavaScript programs and allows developers to modify source code to log runtime information (e.g., stack traces), which is either forwarded to a debugger client or stored on the microcontroller if the client is disconnected.
-In contrast, MicroPython~\cite{george21} does not offer a remote debugger, requiring programmers to rely on printf statements for debugging.
+In contrast, MicroPython~@george21:micropython does not offer a remote debugger, requiring programmers to rely on printf statements for debugging.
-Wasm3 introduces a source-level remote debugger integrated with GDB~\cite{shymanskyy23}, though this feature is in its early stages and has not been actively maintained for the past two years.
+Wasm3 introduces a source-level remote debugger integrated with GDB @shymanskyy23:wasm3wasm-debug, though this feature is in its early stages and has not been actively maintained for the past two years.
 In comparison, our work not only delivers a remote debugging experience but also provides online debugging with minimal latency on demand.
 Moreover, to the best of our knowledge, no other approach offers developers the ability to access and control the processing of events generated by the remote device.

 #heading(numbering: none, level: 4, "Out-of-place Debugging")

-We briefly discussed the previous works on out-of-place debugging in \cref{oop:spectrum}.
+We briefly discussed the previous works on out-of-place debugging in @oop:history.
-Here, we provide a more indepth discussion of both the IDRA, and the EDWARD debugger, and the difference between the motivation behind the two debuggers.
+Here, we provide a more indepth discussion of both the IDRA, and the Edward debugger, and the difference between the motivation behind the two debuggers.

-The IDRA debugger~\cite{marra18} was developed to debug big data applications written in Pharo Smalltalk~\cite{black10}.
+The IDRA debugger @marra18:out-of-place was developed to debug big data applications written in Pharo Smalltalk @black10:pharo.
 Given this context, it had two objectives.
 First, to enable the online debugging of non-stoppable applications.
 In a live production setting, it is not possible to stop the running of a big data applications because of a fault in one of the cluster's nodes.
 By moving the debugging session locally, out-of-place debugging can still provide a online experience similar to a remote debugger without the need to stop the application on the remote cluster.
 Second, the IDRA debugger aims to reduce debugging interference caused by the communication delays in remote debuggers, by reducing the amount of communication needed with the remote process.

-The EDWARD debugger on the other hand was developed for the microcontroller environment, where the motivations for out-of-place debugging are very different.
+The Edward debugger on the other hand was developed for the microcontroller environment, where the motivations for out-of-place debugging are very different.
-The main motivation of the EDWARD debugger is to overcome the resource constraints of the microcontroller, allowing for more complex and resource intensive debugging techniques.
+The main motivation of the Edward debugger is to overcome the resource constraints of the microcontroller, allowing for more complex and resource intensive debugging techniques.
 This in turn provides a more modern programming experience to developers.
 The work further focuses on asynchronous non-transferable resources.
-While access to non-transferable resources in IDRA is always in one direction, from local debugger to remote process, the EDWARD debugger allows for two-way communication, based on the callback system from the WARDuino runtime.
+While access to non-transferable resources in IDRA is always in one direction, from local debugger to remote process, the Edward debugger allows for two-way communication, based on the callback system from the WARDuino runtime.
-This is the same system we based our semantics of asynchronous events on (\cref{oop:Asynchronous}).
+This is the same system we based our semantics of asynchronous events on (@oop:Asynchronous).

 #heading(numbering: none, level: 4, "Synchronization and Consistency in Distributed Systems")

 In our work, the out-of-place debugger comprises two remote processes, the server and the client.
 The semantics of the debugger clearly describe the synchronization between these two devices, however, if we were to extend the debugger to multiple devices, the synchronization would become much more complex.
 Synchronization in distributed systems has of course been widely studied.
-Clock synchronization goes back to the earliest distributed systems in the seventies and eighties~\cite{lamport78, kopetz87, schmuck90}, and has been a crucial part of distributed systems ever since~\cite{auguston05}. % todo auguston05 is wrong
+Clock synchronization goes back to the earliest distributed systems in the seventies and eighties @lamport78:time @kopetz87:clock @schmuck90:continuous, and has been a crucial part of distributed systems ever since @auguston05:environment. // todo auguston05 is wrong
-In fact, with the rise of internet of things applications, the problem has received renewed attention~\cite{mani18,yi-gitler20}.
+In fact, with the rise of internet of things applications, the problem has received renewed attention @mani18:architecture @yi-gitler20:overview.

 More generally, the problem of replicating data and consistency within a distributed network is an enormous field of research on its own.
 Much effort has been put into developing solutions for (strong) eventual consistency, where the requirement for synchronization is weakened to allow for higher availability.
-A common approach is to use conflict-free replicated data types (CRDTs)~\cite{shapiro11}, which allow for concurrent updates to data without the need for any coordination~\cite{almeida24}.
+A common approach is to use conflict-free replicated data types (CRDTs) @shapiro11:conflict-free-replicated-data-types, which allow for concurrent updates to data without the need for any coordination @almeida24:approaches.
 It is an open question whether eventual consistency is enough for out-of-place debugging, or whether stronger consistency guarantees are needed.
-However, many other forms of consistency exist, such as sequential consistency~\cite{lamport79}, causal consistency~\cite{terry94,perrin16}, and linearizability~\cite{herlihy90}.
+However, many other forms of consistency exist, such as sequential consistency @lamport79:how, causal consistency @terry94:session @perrin16:causal, and linearizability @herlihy90:linearizability.
 It is our believe that the type of consistency used in out-of-place debugging is tied strongly to its application context.
-//guarantees such as linearizability~\cite{herlihy90} are certain to suffice for out-of-place debugging of multiple devices.
+//guarantees such as linearizability~@herlihy90:linearizability are certain to suffice for out-of-place debugging of multiple devices.
 Yet given the vast amount of work in this field, we believe that the existing techniques for consistency can be used to generalize our formalization to multiple devices, and to further strengthen the formal guarantees.

 #heading(numbering: none, level: 4, "Program Slicing")

 Given the microcontroller setting, our approach determines the state needed to be transferred statically as part of the definition of the actions on non-transferable resources.
 However, for more complex actions, it would be advisable to use static analysis to determine the slice of the state.
-This is very similar to program slicing~\cite{weiser81,xu05} which decomposes a program into segments based on a #emph[slicing criterion].
+This is very similar to program slicing @weiser81:program @xu05:brief which decomposes a program into segments based on a #emph[slicing criterion].
 This criterion can slice in two directions, either #emph[backward] when identifying segments that might affect the criterion, or #emph[forward] when the segments is affected by the criterion.
 In our semantic, the transfer at the start of an invocation is similar to backward slicing, and the difference returned at the end is similar to forward slicing.
-Many different techniques for slicing exist~\cite{xu05}, both dynamic and static, or hybrid.
+Many different techniques for slicing exist @xu05:brief, both dynamic and static, or hybrid.
-Only a few works have looked into static~\cite{stievenart22} and dynamic~\cite{stievenart23} slicing of WebAssembly programs, however, many of the existing techniques can be expected to work with WebAssembly as well, without great difficulty.
+Only a few works have looked into static @stievenart22:static and dynamic @stievenart23:dynamic slicing of WebAssembly programs, however, many of the existing techniques can be expected to work with WebAssembly as well, without great difficulty.

 #heading(numbering: none, level: 4, "Environment Modeling")

-Environment modeling is a technique used in testing to model the behavior of the environment in which a program runs~\cite{blackburn98}.
+Environment modeling is a technique used in testing to model the behavior of the environment in which a program runs @blackburn98:using.
-Such models are often used for automatic test generation~\cite{dalal99,auguston05} for a certain specification, and has also been applied to real-time embedded software~\cite{iqbal15}.
+Such models are often used for automatic test generation @dalal99:model-based @auguston05:environment for a certain specification, and has also been applied to real-time embedded software @iqbal15:environment.
 Our work models the asynchronicity of the environment through simple partial order reduction of instantaneous events.
 This model enables exploring different behavior based on the order of events, and to a certain extent the timings of asynchronous events.
 More advanced models of the environment could help take into account additional dependencies between events, and real-time effects.